nabeelvalley/website/static/content/blog/2020/01-18/gatsby-migration-1.md

 export default Blog
 ```

-Additionally we have the `Home.js` and `NotFound.js` files which follow pretty much the same structure but without the Links:
+Additionally we have the `Home.js` and `NotFound.js` files which are similar to the `Blog.js` file we created

 <details>
 <summary>`Home.js`</summary>